4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 - [x] Adding SVGs with D3
 - [x] Working with two different dataset and Flicking between datasets
-- [ ] Draw differnt types of charts
 - [x] Working with API
+- [x] Create interactive bar charts
+- [ ] Create a static bubble chart then animate it

 <br>